-Loss before taxation has been arrived at after charging: 2105 US\$000 2014 US\$000
+Loss before taxation has been arrived at after charging : 2016 US\$000 2015 US\$000

-Foreign exchange differences 15 72
+Foreign exchange differences (58) 15

-Amortisation of intangible assets 332 241
+Amortisation of intangible assets 312 332

 Employee benefits expense:

-Employee costs (Note 7) 243 482
+Employee costs (Note 7) 200 243

-Land and buildings held under operating leases:

-Other operating leases - 19

 Audit and non-audit services:

-Fees payable to the Company's auditor and its associates for the audit of the parent and Group financial statements 30 22
+Fees payable to the Company's auditor and its associates for the audit of the parent and Group financial statements 33 30

 Fees payable to the Company's auditor and its associates for other services :

-The audit of the Company's subsidiaries pursuant to legislation - -

-Tax services 6 4
+Tax services 3 6

-Other services 2 -
+Other services 16 2

-6. Exceptional items
+6. EXCEPTIONAL ITEMS

-Exceptional items relate to the loan note redemption premium as explained in note 16, and legal fees incurred in relation to the departure of Frank Maguire (former CEO).
+Exceptional items relate to the loan note redemption premium as explained in note 15, and legal fees incurred in relation to the departure of Frank Maguire (former CEO).

-7. Employees
+7. EMPLOYEES